sergeykhbr/riscv_vhdl/README.md

-System-On-Chip template based on Rocket-chip (RISC-V ISA).
-VHDL implementation.
+System-On-Chip template based on synthesisable processor compliant with the RISC-V architecture.
 =====================

 This repository provides open source System-on-Chip implementation based on